 Versatile.
 Oldie Goldie.
 Swashed.

 You might see types like these on old beer bottles, but Chrisb Marquez made sure he added that unique touch to this monoline script font.
 His inspiration: Old and flashy neon signs.
 This is one of those versatile fonts that include more than 400 glyphs with numerous variants.
-According to the designer, the font is best suited for signage, book covers, packaging, invitations, and logotype etc.
+According to the designer, the font is best suited for signage, book covers, packaging, invitations, and corporate logotype etc.

 Sophisticated.
 Simple.
 Regular.